-There’s not a single two-armed person in this world who wouldn’t benefit from strengthening their shoulders.
 Your shoulder is the most mobile joint in your body, and it is also the joint most susceptible to injury.
-So, it's important to keep them strong and stable.
+So, it's important to keep the muscles surrounding the joint (deltoids and rotator cuff) strong, stable, and mobile.

-Now, if you are into calisthenics, or, you prefer bodyweight workouts at home (or outdoors), or, you simply don’t have access to weights, you might have some trouble targeting your shoulders.
-It’s a difficult muscle group to target with your bodyweight only, right?
+Now, if you are into calisthenics, or, you prefer bodyweight workouts at home (or outdoors), or you simply don’t have access to weights, you might have some trouble targeting your shoulders.
+It’s a difficult muscle group to target with only your bodyweight, right?
 Actually, think again…

-Before we jump into the shoulder exercises, let’s talk about the shoulder muscle anatomy, how the traps play a role in shoulder workouts, the importance of training your shoulders, how to progressive overload your shoulders so you can continue building muscle and strength over time, and then finally, we will get into the bodyweight exercises for shoulders, that way you are fully informed on the "why’s" and the "how’s", which will make the exercises that much more effective.
+We are going to teach you how to hit your shoulders effectively without any equipment.
+But, before we jump into the shoulder exercises and workouts, let’s talk about the anatomy of the deltoid muscle, how the traps play a role in shoulder workouts, the importance of training your shoulders, and how to progressive overload your shoulders so you can continue building muscle and strength over time with just your bodyweight.

 Your shoulders consist of three major muscles, known as the Deltoids or Delts.
 They are a group of triangular muscles.